 Free Online Courses for Local Government Records Managers

-The State and Local Records Management Division offers all records managers the opportunity to take self-paced, online courses on a variety of records management topics through our Online Training site.
+The State and Local Records Management Division offers all records managers the opportunity to take self-paced, online courses on a variety of records management topics through our Learning Management System.
 Many of our offerings are archived webinars on topics ranging from digital preservation to managing email to disaster recovery, but we also offer several full-fledged courses on introductory topics.

 Our online course offerings for local governments currently include: